 4 Vehicle Rollover Crash Snarls Traffic On I-5

 It’s fall in the Pacific Northwest and that inevitably means more rain and wet roads.
-Rainy and wet road conditions can increase the risk of a crash.
+Rainy and wet road conditions can increase the risk of a crash including vehicle rollover occurrences.
 According to the Federal Highway Administration, 74 percent of all weather-related car accidents happen on wet pavement and 46 percent happen during rainfall.
-For comparison, 12 percent of weather-related accidents occur on icy roads while 14 percent occur on snowy or slushy pavement.
+For comparison, 12 percent of weather-related accidents occur on icy roads while 14 percent occur on the snowy or slushy pavement.
 That means that wet roads contribute to five times as many car accidents as icy or snowy road conditions.

 One of the biggest factors in the danger of wet roads versus icy or snowy roads is driving behaviors; drivers are more likely to slow down and leave extra space between vehicles when they know that roads are icy versus when they are wet.
 What drivers need to know is that it takes about three times longer to brake on wet roads than on dry roads so we should be slowing down in the rain or after a rainfall.
 An accident that happened in Bellingham yesterday afternoon may have been worsened by the wet roadway.